||The BEST Juicer, Is there one?

 minutes of their preparation, since it has been demonstrated that enzyme activity in juice

-30 minutes old is one-half that of freshly made juice.
+30 minutes may be less than a fresh juice.
 When apple or carrot juice

 Juices that are not made fresh, and sold in the store that